ubc-library-rc/dri-needs-assessment/index.md

             padding: 10px;
             border: 1px solid lightgray;
             margin: 10px;">
-**Finding 1**:  For every element of DRI investigated, training and support were sought across multiple portfolios and departments, as well as outside of UBC;
+<b>Finding 1<b>:  For every element of DRI investigated, training and support were sought across multiple portfolios and departments, as well as outside of UBC;

  <br>

-**Recommendation 1**: Coordinate services with portfolios and departments that offer similar services to maximize efforts and reduce duplication;
+<b>Recommendation 1<b>: Coordinate services with portfolios and departments that offer similar services to maximize efforts and reduce duplication;

 </div>